ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 #### FIS HTTP API
 > NOTE: Please see the [API Definitions](#api-definitions) section above

-The FIS operates an HTTP API the three endpoints.
+The FIS operates an HTTP API with these four endpoints:
-1. (`GET`) Serve a list of new file uploads (yet to be interrogated)
-   - A token-authenticated request specifies the storage alias of the `inbox` bucket in question
-   - FIS gets the `FileUploadReports` which match the requested storage alias and have `inspection_result=None`
-   - FIS returns the list of `FileUploads` corresponding to the `FileUploadReports`
-2. (`POST`) Accept a new file secret for deposition in the EKSS
+1. (`POST`) Accept a new file secret for deposition in the EKSS
    - A token-authenticated request carries an encrypted file secret and a file ID.
    - FIS finds the existing `FileUploadReport` in its database, raising an error if it doesn't find it.
    - FIS forwards the file secret to EKSS (still encrypted) in exchange for a secret ID.
    - FIS updates the `FileUploadReport` with the new secret ID.
+2. (`GET`) Serve a list of new file uploads (yet to be interrogated)
+   - A token-authenticated request specifies the storage alias of the `inbox` bucket in question
+   - FIS gets the `FileUploadReports` which match the requested storage alias and have `inspection_result=None`
+   - FIS returns the list of `FileUploads` corresponding to the `FileUploadReports`
+3. (`GET`) Serve `InspectionResults` for a given file ID
+   - A token-authenticated request supplies a file ID as a path parameter.
+   - FIS finds the existing `FileUploadReport` in its database, raising an error if it doesn't find it (should be translated to a 404 response but logged within the service as an error).
+   - Returns the subset of the `FileUploadReport` corresponding to the `InspectionResults` model structure.
+This is done to reduce the number of places that the secret ID is communicated, as well as the irrelevant box ID.
-3. (`POST`) Accept interrogation results
+4. (`POST`) Accept interrogation results
    - A token-authenticated request contains information about a completed file interrogation.
 The information includes the following fields:
      - `file_id`
      - `inspection_result`